 Plagiarism includes presenting the words, ideas, and/or work of others as if they are your own, presenting others' papers as your own work, and/or including parts of published or electronic works without giving credit where credit is due.

-Acknowledge via bibliography, citations, etc. where you have obtained information or ideas that are not your own, whether they are from fellow students, or sources within or outside BC.
+To clearly demonstrate your ethics, you must acknowledge via bibliography, citations, etc. where you have obtained information or ideas that are not your own, whether they are from fellow students, or sources within or outside BC.
 Please refer to the BC Writing Labs information on using source information properly: http://bellevuecollege.edu/writinglab/PDF%20Docs/Plagiarism.pdf